A public Phaser git repository is available for git clone and git pull only. This mirrors commits to the Phaser SVN respository in real time

 - On Linux or MacOS do libtbx.scons -j nproc exe/phaser, on Windows do libtbx.scons -j nproc exe\phaser.exe.
 Here nproc is the number of available CPUs to do the compilation.
 This will produce the Phaser executable within the build/exe directory.
 If Phaser python modules are also desired then omit the exe/phaser or exe\phaser.exe argument (does not apply to a MinGW-W64 build unless the installed version of your CCTBX was built for MinGW-W64).

 A simpler but slower way to build Phaser is to run a "bootstrap build".
 Download the file bootstrap.py (as detailed on https://github.com/cctbx/cctbx_project#installation ) to where you want to build phaser.
-Then from a command prompt run the command:
+Assuming that python 2.7 and the compiler is available from the PATH environment variable now run the command: